 Sarah Long, Director - Population Management Center, Lincoln Park Zoo

 Sara Sullivan, Associate Population Biologist - Population Management Center, Lincoln Park Zoo

 Population Management I or Studbook I. Applicants must submit an institutional letter of support, written by a supervisor or director.
 The letter must include: the studbook(s) which the applicant keeps or has applied to keep; an expression of institutional support for keeping the studbook(s) and the date of when Population Management I or Studbook I was completed.
-International applicants and those not affiliated with an AZA accredited institution will be considered on a case-by-case basis; please submit a letter describing your intended benefit from taking this course.
+International applicants working in an AZA-accredited institution are also welcome to apply.
+Those not affiliated with an AZA accredited institution will be considered on a case-by-case basis; please submit a letter describing your intended benefit from taking this course.

 Lambert Saint Louis International Airport (STL) is the closest airport.The hotel provides free airport shuttle service and is also accessible via MetroLink.

 Course participants stay at Clayton Plaza in St. Louis, Missouri and classes meet on-site.

 Please wait until you are admitted into the course before making your reservations.
 You will receive an email containing detailed information regarding your accommodations and transportation once you are admitted.